How to Watch Messi, Argentina Face Saudi Arabia in World Cup - NewsBreak

 USMNT, Wales Group B Opener Ends in 1-1 Thriller in 2022 World Cup

-This article may have Spanish-language video from our Telemundo sister station.
-Get the latest World Cup news in Spanish from Telemundo.
 The USMNT and Wales played to a thrilling 1-1 tie in their Group B opening World Cup match on Monday.
-Based on the formations and profiles of each team,...
+Based on the formations and profiles of each team, the first half developed pretty much as expected.
+Gregg Berhalter’s 4-3-3 formation which included Tyler Adams as the primary single pivot...

 Mexico v Poland: World Cup 2022 – live